The School of Earth, Energy & Environmental Sciences File Server, sesfs.stanford.edu

 A "snapshot" is a read-only image of all files on the share "frozen" at a specific point in time.
 Any changes to files (including erasure) made after the snapshot is taken do not affect the version stored in the snapshot.
 Eventually, the snapshot is removed to recover disk space.
 Prior versions of files can be recovered from the snapshots.
 Snapshots are made automatically by the system at pre-set intervals.
 They can be accessed directly by the user to recover a file.

 Snapshots are made several times a day for home shares and small group shares with many files that change frequently.
 Some are kept only a few hours, others for two weeks, and one per week for two months.
 Research group shares with large files that change infrequently have fewer snapshots, taken at longer intervals.
+Specific snapshot frequency and retention policies are listed in the table of share names.

 Protection against total system failure or other disasters is provided by a separate backup system with automated tape library.
 Backups are made every night of all files on sesfs.stanford.edu that were created or changed during the previous day.
 Two copies of each backup are kept - one in the tape library, for easy access, and the other moved daily (Monday to Friday only) to an offsite location, for security.